chen7david/entix-api/docs/testing.md

 npm test -- --watch
 ```

-## Continuous Integration
+## Continuous Integration and Testing

 Our CI pipeline runs all tests automatically on pull requests and merges to main branches.
 Tests must pass before code can be merged.
+See `docs/ci-cd.md` for full CI/CD details.